mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 Generating a trajectory is a crucial step in drawing shapes.

-A desired trajectory is defined by some parameters, usually:
+A desired trajectory is defined by some parameters, usually

 • Initial and final point (point-to-point control).

 • Finite sequence of points along the path (motion through sequence of points)

-Inverse kinematics is calculated for these sequence of points to get trajectory of line.
+Inverse kinematics is calculated for these sequence of points to get trajectory of a line.
-The trajectory for various shapes such as square, rectangle, and ellipse, can be calculated using the same methodology as the line.
+The trajectory for various shapes such as square, rectangle, and ellipse can be calculated using the same methodology as the line.

-## Results-
+## Results
-  Following Results were obtained -
+  Following Results were obtained

   - Tracing a Line
   <p float="left">